Aim:

 Diversifying our woodlands to increase resilience

-• Understand the impact of a diverse tree species mixture on the leaf microbiome and the potential impacts of this for resilience against pathogens.
+• Understanding the impact of a diverse tree species mixture on the leaf microbiome and its influence on resilience against pathogens.

-• Provide practical advice on the methods to, and the impacts of, diversifying tree species composition.
+• Developing practical advice on the methods to, and the impacts of, diversifying tree species composition.

 STATUS: Ongoing